 Some things to initial think about is how large is your guest list, how many brides maids and groomsmen do you have, is the ceremony and the reception in the same place or is travel required between?
 Do you have a large or blended family that will require a lot of formal portraits?
 Then you will need to allot time for this as you will keep your guests waiting for your arrival at the reception.
 Know up front how many formal family portraits you want and discuss this with your photographer prior to your wedding.
 Gathering a large family and bridal attendants for photos can eat up a lot of your time.

 Will you be doing first look photos.
-What are first look photos…we’ll they happen to be one of our favorite and most emotional filled.
-It’s a great way to get your Bride and Groom portraits done before the ceremony and save some time on the back end.
+It’s a great way to get your Bride and Groom portraits done before the ceremony ( when you look your best) and it saves some time on the back end.
 It’s also a great way to get some really nice, intimate shots of just the two of you and they say, it even helps relax you walking down the aisle.

 How Much Coverage Do You Really Need?

 Here’s another thing to think about when hiring your wedding photographer.
 How many hours would you like him or her to stay?
 Until the very end?
-Through the cake-cutting only or are you planning a big sparkler send off at the end of the evening that you don’t want them to miss?
-If you are working with a tight budget you may want to consider hiring your photographer for a set number of hours only.
+Through the cake-cutting only or are you planning a big sparkler send off at the end of the evening that MUST be captured?
+If you’re working with a tight budget you may want to consider hiring your photographer for a set number of hours only.
 Don’t waste your money on an amateur photographer, it’s better to hire a photographer with experience for less hours than it is to hire a newbie to cover the whole wedding.
 If you really want the whole day covered, but cant afford it, you can hire a photographer looking to break into the wedding industry to cover the later part of your wedding and have the pro stay for the really important shots.

 Wedding Photography Packages